BackofenLab/IntaRNA/README.md

 | **hairpin**     | ![yes](doc/figures/icon-yes.png) | ![yes](doc/figures/icon-yes.png) | ![yes](doc/figures/icon-yes.png) |
 | **non-hairpin loop** | ![yes](doc/figures/icon-yes.png) | ![yes](doc/figures/icon-yes.png) | ![yes](doc/figures/icon-yes.png) |

-Note, *concatenation-based approaches* as implemented in UNAfold or RNAcofold can *only predict exterior-exterior context* combinations (shown by (b) in the figure below) and are thus not capable to investigate e.g. common loop-exterior or kissing-hairpin-loop interaction patterns that are depicted by (c) and (d) in the figure from above, respectively!
+Note, *concatenation-based approaches* as implemented in UNAfold, NUPACK or RNAcofold can *only predict exterior-exterior context* combinations (shown by (b) in the figure above) and are thus not capable to investigate e.g. common loop-exterior or kissing-hairpin-loop interaction patterns that are depicted by (c) and (d) in the figure from above, respectively!